Home / Comparisons / vs. answering service

 An answering service writes down messages.
 SIS books the appointment.
 That's most of the difference, and most of the time it's the only difference that matters.

 Live answering services have been the after-hours backstop for service businesses for forty years.
-A call center somewhere — usually in the US for HIPAA-adjacent verticals, often offshore for others — picks up your overflow calls, follows a short script, and emails or texts you the message.
+A call center somewhere — often onshore, sometimes offshore — picks up your overflow calls, follows a short script, and emails or texts you the message.
 They're cheap on a per-call basis and they're real humans, which still matters for some callers.

 The thing they don't do, almost universally, is close the loop.
 They take down the name, the number, the reason for the call, and then hand the lead back to you to chase down later.
 By the time your team gets to that message the next morning, the lead has called three competitors and one of them already answered.